Ansab-Sultan/Sentiment-Analysis/README.md

 ---

-## License

-This repository is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 This README.md provides a comprehensive overview of the sentiment analysis projects contained within the repository, highlighting key technologies, features, and contributions.
 Let me know if you need any further adjustments or additions!